 Using this filings page, readers can locate 8‑K reports, Form 25 notices, and related disclosures and can use AI‑powered summaries to understand the practical implications of each document.
 The AI tools highlight items such as dividend declarations on preferred stock, sales agreements for at‑the‑market offerings under a Form S‑3 shelf registration, asset sales like the disposal of the Allen‑Sherman‑Hoff ash handling business, and arrangements with customers for major power and environmental projects.
 This helps investors and researchers interpret complex regulatory language and track how Babcock & Wilcox manages its governance, financing, and project commitments over time.

-Babcock & Wilcox Enterprises, Inc. announced that its board of directors approved a quarterly cash dividend on its 7.75% Series A Cumulative Perpetual Preferred Stock.
-The dividend is $0.484375 per share on each outstanding share of this preferred stock.
+Babcock & Wilcox Enterprises, Inc. reported that its board of directors approved a cash dividend of $0.4843750 per share on its outstanding 7.75% Series A Cumulative Perpetual Preferred Stock.